 When does the rally start?
-World ARC 2017-18 starts on 7 January 2017 in Rodney Bay, Saint Lucia.
-For more information go to Route & Itinerary.
+The next edition will be World ARC 2024 will start from Saint Lucia on Saturday 13 January 2024.
+For more information go to Dates & Routes.

 Can I start elsewhere?
-Boats can join the rally in Australia for the second half to Saint Lucia.
+Boats can join the rally in Australia for the route on to Saint Lucia.

 Do I have to sail the whole way?
 No, you can join a half rally to Australia, or a half rally from Australia to Saint Lucia.
 You are welcome to join the next edition of the rally to complete your circumnavigation.

 Can I use my engine?
 This is a cruising rally, so use of engines is OK!
 Boats in the fun competition Cruising Division must declare their engine hours for their results to be calculated.

 What safety equipment do I need?
 We have a list of mandatory and recommended safety equipment that we will inspect on board the boat before the rally starts.
 This includes:

 - Approved ocean liferaft with more than 24 hour equipment pack

 - SSB radio or an 'always on' satellite communications system capable of constant monitoring of group messages.
 Click here for more info.

 - Lifejackets with crotch straps and spray hoods for all crew

 - Full flare pack, including white hand flares